-A. A student entering Grade 9 in the 2014-15 school year should earn:
+A. A student entering Grade 9 in the 2015-16 school year should earn:

-2017-2018 Standard Diploma Graduation Requirements Students Entering Grade 9 in 2014-2015 School Year English 4-Credits English Language Arts (ELA) ELA I, II, III, IV ELA Honors, AP, AICE & Dual Enrollment courses may satisfy this requirement Mathematics 4-Credits in Mathematics 1 Credit in Algebra I 1 Credit in Geometry Industry certifications that lead to college credit may substitute for up to two math credits (except for Algebra I and Geometry) Science 3-Credits in Science (1 credit in Biology, two of which must have a laboratory component) Social Studies 3 Credits in Social Studies
+2018-2019 Standard Diploma Graduation Requirements

+Students Entering Grade 9 in 2015-2016 School Year

+English 4 Credits English Language Arts (ELA)

+ELA I, II, III, IV ELA Honors, AP, AICE & Dual Enrollment courses may satisfy this requirement.

+Mathematics 4 Credits in Mathematics

+1 Credit in Algebra I

+1 Credit in Geometry

+Industry certifications that lead to college credit may substitute for up to two math credits (except for Algebra I and Geometry)

+Science 3 Credits in Science

+(1 Credit in Biology, two of which must have a laboratory component)

+Social Studies 3 Credits in Social Studies

-1 Credit in World History 1 Credit in U.S. History .5 Credit in U.S. Government -5 Credit in Economics with Financial Literacy Foreign Languages Not required for graduation.
+1 Credit in World History

+1 Credit in U.S. History

+.5 Credit in U.S. Government

+.5 Credit in Economics with Financial Literacy

+Foreign Languages Not required for graduation.
 Minimum 2 years of the same language for admission into most universities.
-Fine & Performing Arts, Speech/Debate, or Practical Arts 1 Credit in Fine and Performing Arts, Speech/Debate, or Practical Arts Physical Education 1 Credit in Physical Education to include integration of Health Electives 8 Credits TOTAL 24 Credits Students must earn a passing score on the Grade 10 ELA State Assessments assessment (or ACT/SAT concordant score) Student must earn a passing score on the Algebra I EOC or comparative math score on P.E.R.T.
-On Line Course Requires a full course to be completed Grade Point Average Cumulative GPA or 2.0 on a 4.0 scale (unweighted) Diploma Designations & ACCEL 18-Credit Option In addition to meeting the standard high school diploma requirements: Scholar Designation Earn 1 Credit in Algebra II Earn 1 Credit in Statistics or an equally rigorous math course Pass the Geometry EOC Pass the Biology I EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn 1 Credit in Physics or Chemistry Earn 1 Credit in a course equally rigorous to Chemistry or Physics Pass the U.S. History EOC (or earn minimum score required to earn College credit on AP or AICE exam) Earn at least 1 Credit in AP, D.E. or AICE course Earn 2 Credits in the same foreign language Merit Designation In addition to meeting the standard high school diploma requirements:

-Attain one or more industry certifications from the list established.
-ACCEL Program Meet all requirements for a standard high school diploma with (18 credits minimum) the following exceptions: Physical Education is not required Online courses not required 3 elective credits only
+Fine & Performing Arts, Speech/Debate, or Practical Arts 1 Credit in Fine and Performing Arts, Speech/Debate, or Practical Arts Physical Education 1 Credit in Physical Education to include integration of Health Electives 8 Credits TOTAL 24 Credits State Assessments Students must earn a passing score on the Grade 10 ELA assessment (or ACT/SAT concordant score) otate Assessments Student must earn a passing score on the Algebra I EOC or comparative math score on P.E.R.T.
+On-Line Course Requires a full course to be completed Grade Point Average Cumulative GPA or 2.0 on a 4.0 scale (unweighted) Diploma Designations & ACCEL 18-Credit Option In addition to meeting the standard high school diploma requirements: Scholar Designation Earn 1 Credit in Algebra II or an equally rigorous course beginning 2019-20 Earn 1 Credit in Statistics or an equally rigorous math course Pass the Geometry EOC Pass the Biology I EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn 1 Credit in Physics or Chemistry Earn 1 Credit in a course equally rigorous to Chemistry or Physics Pass the U.S. History EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn at least 1 Credit in AP, D.E. or AICE course Earn 2 Credits in the same foreign language Merit Designation In addition to meeting the standard high school diploma requirements: Attain one or more industry certifications from the list established.
+ACCEL Program Meet all requirements for a standard high school diploma with the following exceptions: (18 credits minimum) - 0

+Physical Education is not required

+Online courses not required

+3 elective credits only

-B. A. A student entering Grade 9 in the 2015-16 school year should earn:
+B. A student entering Grade 9 in the 2016-17 school year should earn: